cloudsmith-io/cloudsmith-demo/EPM/README.md

 ## Rego Policies in This Repository

-This repository contains various Rego policy examples.
+This repository contains various Rego policy examples for Cloudsmith's EPM.
 Each policy is stored as a separate .rego file.
 Below is a list of included policies:

 * CVSS-Based Policy (cvss_quarantine.rego): Triggers when a package has a CVSS score ≥ 6 and a fixed version is available.